 |Minimum Background QoS||DOMinBackgroundQoS||1607|

-When configuring Delivery Optimization on Windows 10 devices, the first and most important thing to configure, would be Download mode.
-Download mode dictates how Delivery Optimization downloads Windows updates.
+When configuring Delivery Optimization on Windows 10 devices, the first and most important thing to configure is the Download mode, which dictates how Delivery Optimization downloads Windows updates.

 While every other feature setting is optional, they offer enhanced control of the Delivery Optimization behavior.